Estuary & Ocean Science Center

-The EOS Center hosts and administers an innovative masters program in Interdisciplinary Marine and Estuarine Sciences for the College of Science & Engineering, with support from the National Science Foundation.
-Fifteen faculty from Biology, Earth and Climate Science, Geography and the Environment, and Chemistry and Biochemistry are based at Center along with additional affiliated scientists.
+The EOS Center hosts an innovative master's program in Interdisciplinary Marine and Estuarine Sciences for the College of Science & Engineering, originally developed with support from the National Science Foundation.
+Faculty from Biology, Earth and Climate Science, Geography and Environment, and Chemistry and Biochemistry are based at the Center along with additional affiliated scientists.
 A variety of undergraduate and graduate classes in marine and estuarine sciences is offered every semester.
 In addition, the EOS Center hosts visiting and resident university students for summer research experiences through several externally supported programs.

 The San Francisco Bay National Estuarine Research Reserve (NERR) program, based at the EOS Center, oversees one of 29 networked coastal sites designated to protect and study estuarine systems through a partnership of the National Oceanic and Atmospheric Administration (NOAA), San Francisco State University, California State Parks, Solano Land Trust, and the Bay Conservation and Development Commission.
 The research reserve consists of two of the most intact, remaining historic tidal marshes and adjacent habitats in the San Francisco Estuary.
 They are located in two distinct Bay regions: Suisun Bay and Marsh (Rush Ranch) and San Pablo Bay (China Camp).
 The mission of the SF Bay NERR program is to improve stewardship and understanding of the estuary, and its connectivity with marine and coastal ecosystems beyond the Golden Gate.
 The SF Bay NERR provides research sites for scientists; serves as a living classroom for teachers, land managers, and naturalists; and protects inspiring places for Bay Area residents and visitors to enjoy.